 WELCOME

-We organised walks to discover our Parish Boundaries.
+We organised walhttps://www.radarmuseum.co.uk/ks to discover our Parish Boundaries.
 The first took place in April 2022 when we explored Barton Fen and found the Hundred Stream – the former course of the River Ant, which follows the Parish Boundary between Barton Turf and Stalham.
 In July we took a boat trip down the River Ant criss-crossing the Irstead Parish Boundary then walked the footpaths of Irstead.
-Finally three walks have taken place covering the Neatishead footpaths, touching on the Parish Boundary
+Finally, three walks have taken place covering the Neatishead footpaths, touching on the Parish Boundary.
+Since then several local walks have been enjoyed by the NIBCHG Friends.

 The group’s work complements and builds on the resources of Neatishead Nostalgia, Irstead Memories and the Barton Turf History Project.

-Battles Over – A Nation’s Tribute.
 On 11 November 2018, the United Kingdom and its friends overseas marked the day 100 years ago when the guns fell silent at the end of the First World War.
-NIBCHG commemorated the Armistice with events over the course of the weekend, 9th, 10th, 11th November in the New Victory Hall, Neatishead – “Tomorrow is Yours” a sequel to the WW1 drama “When I Come Home” , displays to illustrate how the villages marked the day and the changes that came about because of the war and an ecumenical service on Remembrance Sunday remembered the fallen from our villages.
+NIBCHG commemorated the Armistice with events over the course of the weekend, 9th, 10th and 11th November in the New Victory Hall, Neatishead – “Tomorrow is Yours” a sequel to the WW1 drama “When I Come Home“, displays to illustrate how the villages marked the day and the changes that came about because of the war and an ecumenical service on Remembrance Sunday remembered the fallen from our villages.

 Meetings

-Details of forthcoming presentations, meetings and display can be found on the Monthly Meetings page
+Details of forthcoming presentations, meetings and displays can be found on the Monthly Meetings page

 St Benet’s Abbey 1000 year celebrationsread more